 Configure the TLS Certificate

-If the computer on which you're running the Splunk Open Database Connectivity (ODBC) Driver is across a firewall from the Splunk Enterprise server, instruct the Splunk ODBC driver to verify a signed certificate upon connection with the server.
-To do this, install a valid certificate for the management port on your Splunk Enterprise server, and enable the Verify Server SSL Certificate option in the Splunk ODBC driver.
+If the computer on which you're running the Splunk Open Database Connectivity (ODBC) Driver is across a firewall from your Splunk platform server, instruct the Splunk ODBC driver to verify a signed certificate upon connection with the server.
+To do this, install a valid certificate for the management port on your Splunk platform server, and enable the Verify Server SSL Certificate option in the Splunk ODBC driver.

-Be aware that if you instruct the driver to verify a signed certificate, you must configure a Transport Layer Security (TLS) certificate on the Splunk Enterprise server because the default self-signed certificate is not sufficient.
-Not configuring a certificate on the Splunk Enterprise server causes the connection to fail.
+Be aware that if you instruct the driver to verify a signed certificate, you must configure a Transport Layer Security (TLS) certificate on the Splunk platform server because the default self-signed certificate is not sufficient.
+Not configuring a certificate on the Splunk platform server causes the connection to fail.

 The Splunk ODBC Driver supports only TLS version 1.2 and higher.
 SSL is not longer supported.

 To set up this functionality, perform the following steps:

 - On the Splunk platform server, configure one or more certificates.